-"If he has had enough serious death threats, then he shouldn't have proposed the deep cuts to the EPA budget," she said in an interview.
+"If he has had enough serious death threats, then he shouldn't have proposed the deep cuts to the EPA budget because he needs those people to go after the bad actors," she said in an interview.
 "What worries me is if these people are being used for protecting him, they are not cracking down on environmental crimes being committed by companies."

 CLARIFICATION: This story has been updated with more of Whitman's comments to clarify her thinking about why Pruitt shouldn't have proposed cuts to the EPA budget.